ChariteBothe/IEEE-B-Score-Code/README.md

 To make sure you have all required libraries installed with the correct versions, please check the publication and the code-cell below for detailed information.

-Cells containing necessary imports or utility functions are collapsed in the "User Version" of the script.
-Please run them by pressing Shift + ENTER.
-You can access the underlying code directly by opening the "Open Code" version.

-Cells containing optional functionality will be highlighted by explanatory texts beforehand.
-If you wish to inspect the code double click on collapsed cells to expand them.

 Thank you for using the complementary B-Score calculation script.
 We are looking forward to see your publication and your B-Score results.